revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

 # Study Sequence

 Once you have defined the components you want to be part of your study, you need to tell reVISit what order to show the components in.
-This is done by defining a sequence object, which has a variety of powerful options for different randomization types, as well as attention checks, breaks, and advanced skip logic for more complex studies.
+This is done by defining a sequence object in the reVISit Spec, which has a variety of powerful options for different randomization types, as well as attention checks, breaks, and advanced skip logic for more complex studies.

+ReVISit also always injects a special `end` component at the very end of the study, at which point the data is uploaded and the participant is instructed that they can safely close the window.

+TODO: can I customize end?

 ## Simple Sequence